What is a Multi-Unit Development?

 Types of multi-unit developments

-There are multiple types of multi-unit development projects depending on what is able to be placed on the lot of land.
+There are multiple types of multi-unit development projects depending on what is able to be placed on a lot of land.

 A duplex is a single residential building with two homes within it according to Build Search.
 Duplexes are covered in the land title or can have separate titles.
 Both arrangements work.
 They usually have the same floorplan but are mirrored.